Social security contributions in detail

 - Holiday Fund – the contribution rate varies according to the length of annual leave (if there is no exemption, it is around 8% and is restricted to a maximum level of pay).
 The contribution is paid entirely by the employer.

 The National Health Insurance System (NHIS) commenced on 1 March 2019.
-Therefore, there are respective contributions for both employers and employees.
-Employers contribute 1.85% in respect of the employee’s earnings and employees contribute 1.70%.
-The employer is responsible for paying both their own and their employees’ contributions through the Department of Social Insurance Services (by means of deductions from salary).
-It is noted that the NHIS contributions are paid on all employees’ earnings (as defined in the Social Insurance Law) up to EUR 180,000.
+NHIS contributions are split between employers and employees.
+Employers contribute 1.85% of the employee’s earnings and employees contribute 1.70%.
+The employer is responsible for paying both their own and their employees’ contributions to the Department of Social Insurance Services by withholdings from salary.
+NHIS contributions are paid on all of the employee’s earnings (as defined in the Social Insurance Law) up to EUR 180,000.
 The insurable earnings limit for Social Insurance Fund contributions does not apply in this case.

-Note that there are different rates for self-employed people and that a person who has stopped working for an employer and is working for themselves may, nevertheless, continue to pay into the social insurance system.
+Note that there are different rates for self-employed people.
+Also, a person who leaves an employer and becomes self-employed may continue to pay into the social insurance system.

 Author: George Z. Georgiou & Associates LLC

 Note: All currency conversions into EUR were made on 1 February 2019, using a mid-market rate.